Introduction

 IP Address

 An IP address consists of four sections called Octets.
 An IP address, put in its simplest terms, is an identification code given to every electronic device that can access the internet, a network, or a sub-network.
 Each device that can access a network of any kind has to have an IP address to interact with whatever network it is a part of and access external networks.
-Without an IP address, your device is basically invisible, and you can’t access the internet.
+Without an IP address, you can’t access the internet.
 Another way of looking at the IP Address is as the Home Address of your device.

 Common IP Address Example: 192.168.0.1